phoenixframework/flame/README.md

   * `FLAME.place_child/3` – used for placing a child spec somewhere to run, in place of `DynamicSupervisor.start_child`, `Task.Supervisor.start_child`, etc

 The `FLAME.Pool` handles elastically scaling runners up and down, as well as remote monitoring of resources.
 Check the moduledoc for example usage.

+### NOTE:
+ - If you are using OTP version earlier than 27.0, you need to add [Jason](https://github.com/michalmuskala/jason) as dependency